ItsDrike/dotfiles/README.md

 - [Automatic handlers](home/.config/sh/handlers) which override default command not found behavior to show the package to which given command belongs (requires pkgfile on Arch Linux)
 - Automated package installation for Arch Linux, which includes many handy packages.
 You should certainly take a look at which packages will be installed and adjust [`packages.yaml`](packages.yaml) before you run it.
 - Extensive [vscode settings](home/.config/Code/User/settings.json), note that these are the settings which I like, you will probably want to adjust them to your personal needs, or perhaps even replace them
 - [Opensnitch firewall rules](root/etc/opensnitchd/rules), which block most unauthorized traffic and only allow needed things.
 This also blocks spotify ads.
-These rules are located

 ## Requirements

 `curl` and `tar`, or `git` to clone the repository itself.
-Installation uses `python` and `pip` and `pyyaml` library for python, but that will get installed automatically by the `install.sh` script.
+Installation uses `python` and `pip` with some python packages in `requirements.txt` but these will get installed automatically by the `install.sh` script.

 ## Sample images